virgo-agent-toolkit/rackspace-monitoring-agent/README.md

 Installing The Client
 =====================

-make sure you have the required packages to build things on your system.
-EG. build-essential
+Make sure you have the required packages to build things on your system.
+EG. `build-essential`.
+Please note, if you don't want to compile things and or don't have too, you can install using the normal "Package" method as outlined [here](http://www.rackspace.com/knowledge_center/article/install-the-cloud-monitoring-agent).
+Otherwise, continue reading this section.

 First get the source